PrefectHQ/prefect/docs/cloud/agents/local.md

 flow = Flow("Welcome Flow", tasks=[welcome_logger])

-# Register Flow to Prefect Cloud
+# Register Flow with the Prefect API
 flow.register("My Project")
 ```

-This Flow is registered with Prefect Cloud with the actual Flow code stored in your local `~/.prefect/flows` directory.
+This Flow is registered with the Prefect API with the actual Flow code stored in your local `~/.prefect/flows` directory.
 Now we can start a Local Agent from the CLI and tell it to look for scheduled runs for the _Welcome Flow_.

 ```
 $ prefect agent start -t TOKEN -l welcome-flow